FNF-Porter/Porter.py/README.md

 Also, logs are saved to your logs folder, so make sure to read them.

 ## Contributing
 Thanks for contributing!
 You'll need to install [Python](https://www.python.org/downloads/) ofc, and the other dependencies listed in the next section.
 You can build after this by running [build.bat](build.bat).
 If you have questions about the code, ask Gusborg, tposejank, or BombasticTom.

 ## Dependencies
 You can simply run dependencies.bat to install all of these at once.
 You have to go to [python.org](https://www.python.org/downloads/) and get Python first, though.
-- altgraph
-- antlr4-python3-runtime
 - luaparser
 - numpy
-- packaging
-- path
-- pefile
 - pydub
 - pyinstaller
-- pyinstaller-hooks-contrib
 - PyQt6
-- PyQt6-Qt6
-- PyQt6-sip
-- pywin32-ctypes
-- setuptools

 ## License
 FNF Porter is licensed under CC-BY-NC 4.0.
 That means you can modify it, but you have to credit the authors (Gusborg, tposejank, and BombasticTom), and you can't make ANY money from it.